 Where to Find Resume Writing Help

-There are a number of options available for getting help with your resume to ensure the final draft is going to get a second look by employers.
+There are numerous options available for getting help with your resume to ensure that the final draft will be looked at by employers more than once.
 You may be excellent at your job with the credentials to prove it, but if your resume doesn't shine, it may end up at the bottom of the pile, or worse.